-Dr. El Tarabishy is also the Executive Director of the International Council for Small Business (ICSB), the oldest and largest non-profit organization across the globe devoted to advancing small business research and practices.
-ICSB is a coalition of more than a dozen national organizations across the globe and represented in over eighty countries.
+Dr. Ayman El Tarabishy is the deputy chair of the Department of Management and a teaching professor of management at the George Washington University School of Business.
+His expertise involves entrepreneurship and creative, innovative, humane-focused practices.
+In addition, Dr. El Tarabishy is the president & CEO of the International Council for Small Business (ICSB), the oldest and largest non-profit organization devoted to advancing small business research and practices.
+The council is a coalition of more than 23 knowledge hubs represented in over 150 countries.

 - Academy of Management

 - Member, Organizational Behavior Division

 - Designing and Conducting Organizational Research Focused on Leadership and Entrepreneurship

 - Design and Implementation of Leadership Development Programs

 - Designing and Facilitating Executive Team Development Sessions

 - Assisting Executives and Managers in the Design and Implementation of Major Cultural Change Efforts in Organizations